Optimal Auction Design with Contingent Payments and Costly Verification: Introduction

 \subsection{Related Literature}

-We depart from previous work on contingent-payment auctions by modeling the winner's realized income as private information that can only be verified at a cost.
-Earlier work assumes that cash flows are public.\footnote{ \citet[p.~666]{skrzypacz2013auctions} comments on the potential cost of verification: ``In other situations while values/costs are objective, they cannot be easily verified.
+We depart from previous work on contingent-payment auctions by modeling the winner's realized income as private information that can only be verified at a cost.\footnote{There is a classical literature on optimal patent licensing (e.g., \cite{KamienTauman1986} and \cite{KatzShapiro1986}).
+Those papers focus on the effect of oligopolistic competition in the market for the patented product.
+Our focus is on the adverse selection problem for the patent holder.} Earlier work assumes that cash flows are public.\footnote{ \citet[p.~666]{skrzypacz2013auctions} comments on the potential cost of verification: ``In other situations while values/costs are objective, they cannot be easily verified.
 For example, in auctions selecting contractors to repair a highway, the costs of completing the project are hard to verify.
-On the other hand, in many commercial settings, the value of an asset/contract is at least partially observed.''} \cite{hansen1985auctions} and \cite{riley1988ex} first observe that contingent payments can increase seller revenue relative to cash (non-contingent) payments. \cite{demarzo2005bidding} present a general auction model in which the designer specifies an ordered set of securities and agents submit security bids to the auctioneer.\footnote{They also consider ``informal'' auctions in which the auctioneer cannot commit to a rule for selecting the winning bid.} Their main finding is that ``steeper'' securities generate more revenue.
-In a symmetric setting, they show that the first-price auction with call options is the revenue-maximizing auction within a class of symmetric, efficient security-bid auctions.
-In our mechanism design approach, we do not impose symmetry or efficiency constraints.
-Modeling costly auditing fundamentally changes the form of the optimal auction.
-We believe our paper is the first in the contingent-payment literature to explain the use of royalty caps.\footnote{There is a classical literature on optimal patent licensing (e.g., \cite{KamienTauman1986} and \cite{KatzShapiro1986}).
-Those papers focus on the effect of oligopolistic competition in market for the patented product.
-Our focus is on the adverse selection problem for the patent holder.}
+On the other hand, in many commercial settings, the value of an asset/contract is at least partially observed.''} \cite{hansen1985auctions} and \cite{riley1988ex} first observe that contingent payments can increase seller revenue relative to cash (non-contingent) payments. \cite{demarzo2005bidding} present a general auction model in which the designer specifies an ordered set of securities and agents submit security bids to the auctioneer.\footnote{They also consider ``informal'' auctions in which the auctioneer cannot commit to a rule for selecting the winning bid.} Crucially, the asset requires an upfront investment by the winning bidder.
+Their main finding is that ``steeper'' securities generate more revenue.\footnote{\cite{sogo2016endogenous} show that with entry costs, steeper securities can further increase revenue by attracting more bidders.
+By contrast, \cite{CheKim2010} observe that steeper securities can reduce revenues if each bidder's opportunity cost from acquiring the asset is increasing in the cash flow that he can generate from the asset.} In a symmetric setting, they show that a first-price auction with call options is the revenue-maximizing auction within a class of symmetric, efficient security-bid auctions.